GehDoc/vscode-textile-preview/README.md

 Create or open any file with a .textile extension, and then you can toggle the visualization of the editor between the code and the preview of the [Textile](https://en.wikipedia.org/wiki/Textile_(markup_language)) file.
 To switch between views, press (<kbd>Ctrl+Shift+V</kbd>) in the editor.
 You can view the preview side-by-side (<kbd>Ctrl+K</kbd> <kbd>V</kbd>) with the file you are editing and see changes reflected in real-time as you edit.

+## Features

 To see the full list of features and interactions, you can read the documentation of the [Visual Studio Code's Markdown preview](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview).

 This extension is entirely based on the Markdown preview provided by Visual Studio Code, and tries to offer the same functionalities.

 ### Missing features

+For now, some features of the original Markdown preview have been disabled.

-Out of scope :
+Features considered out of scope of this extension :
 * Snippets / Source syntax coloring : You have to use another extensions for these purpose.
 * Bloc-quote syntax coloring : Need another textile to HTML engine
-* Support plugins like mardown-it : Need antother textile to HTML engine
+* Support plugins, like mardown-it : Need antother textile to HTML engine
 * Telemetry Reporter : Need a non free Azure account : https://www.npmjs.com/package/vscode-extension-telemetry
 * Add other translations than the 9 core languages listed there (unless requested) : https://github.com/microsoft/vscode-loc/#visual-studio-code-language-packs

-To be done / triaged :
+Features to be implemented / triaged :
 * *internal :* Import tests.
 * Make all links clickable in the source document (linkProvider)
 * Paragraph folding